Getting only half the audio experience? Here’s your one-stop guide to fix your headphones that only work in one ear.

 - Check for a halfway point issue

-- Check for disconnected wires inside earbud
+- Check for disconnected wires inside the earbud

 Reset your headphones or earbuds